Content is a business asset – and to leverage it, you need the ability to adapt it

 As a field marketer, you try to keep your ear to the ground, most notably through social listening and keyword research, to keep track of what’s most relevant to your target audience.
 However, it is often sales reps in the field who are most in tune with changing customer concerns.
 It pays to listen to them.

 Recent research suggests that just 35% of sales staff think that their marketing department knows what content they need to close deals.
-Adapted content can help you close this gap.
+Content adaptation can help you close this gap.
 In particular, if salespeople are able to tweak and adapt content themselves – swiftly and without specialist technical input – it can mean that your content is more closely attuned to the concerns of your customers at all times.

-We want to take advantage of lucrative, time-limited, media space offers
+You want to take advantage of lucrative, time-limited, media space offers

 Why are the very best billboard, online banner spaces, and partner marketing slots all so expensive?
 Quite simply, it’s because they are most likely to boost the bottom line of whoever manages to secure them.